Data Center Security

 Network segmentation involves dividing a network into multiple smaller segments or subnetworks, isolating different types of traffic, and enhancing security.
 Cisco ACI offers an advanced network segmentation framework beyond traditional VLAN-based segmentation.
 It enables the creation of logical network segments based on business policies, applications, and user requirements.

-Cisco ACI is one of many data center topologies that need to be secured.
-It does not consist of a data center firewall and has a zero-trust model.
+Cisco ACI is one of many data center topologies that must be secured.
+It lacks a data center firewall and has a zero-trust model.
 However, more is required; the policy must say what can happen.
 Firstly, we must create a policy.
 You have Endpoint groups (EPG) and a contract.
 These would be the initial security measures.
 Think of a contract as the policy statement and an Endpoint group as a container or holder for applications of the same security level.

 For those who haven’t explored this topic yet, Cisco ACI has ESG.
 ESGs are an alternative approach to segmentation that decouples it from the early concepts of forwarding and security associated with Endpoint Groups.
 Thus, segmentation and forwarding are handled separately by ESGs, allowing for greater flexibility and possibilities.